 This is the very first step!
 Working on yourself is something only you can do, and so you have to want to do it.
 Really want to do it.
 Personal development is not something you do in one day, it’s a life-long commitment to yourself and something you do a little bit of every day.

-You might fall off the wagon one day, and that’s okay, what matters is that you pick yourself back up and keep on going.
+You might fall off the wagon sometimes, and that’s okay, what matters is that you pick yourself back up and keep on going.
 Your happiness and your child’s well-being is what’s at stake here, so ask yourself, can you really afford not to work on yourself?

 Become aware of yourself.
 We tend to live in auto-pilot and live a life that’s driven by our habits, we wake up, eat, get dressed, work, cook, clean, go to bed and repeat.
 It’s very easy to get lost in the busyness of it all.